azzamsa/awesome-cl-software/README.md

 - [CLM](https://ccrma.stanford.edu/software/clm/) - Common Lisp Music is a music synthesis and signal processing package in the Music V family.
 It provides much the same functionality as Stk, Csound, SuperCollider, PD, CMix, cmusic, and Arctic — a collection of functions that create and manipulate sounds, aimed primarily at composers (in CLM's case anyway).
 - [Open Music](https://github.com/openmusic-project/OM6) - a visual programming, computer-aided composition environment.
 [GPL3][2].
 - [PWGL](http://www2.siba.fi/PWGL/) - A Visual Programming Language for Music and Sound.
+- [ScoreCloud](https://scorecloud.com/) - A web and mobile application to automatically create music notation from music performance or recordings.
+Built with LispWorks.

 ### Blogging